 The first Chief of the Forest Service, Gifford Pinchot, summed up the mission of the Forest Service in one sentence "to provide the greatest amount of good for the greatest amount of people in the long run."
 Outdoor recreation including hunting, fishing, wildlife viewing, hiking, camping, skiing, boating and bicycling is a component of that mission.
-These activities are a more than \$730 billion a year industry, generating 6,435,000 jobs and \$88 billion in federal and state tax revenues.
-With more than 47 million in visitation every year, our National Forests factor greatly into those numbers. "
+These activities are a more than \$730 billion a year industry, generating 6,435,000 jobs and \$88 billion in federal and state tax revenues.i With more than 47 million in visitation every year, our National Forests factor greatly into those numbers.ii conservation, this work is getting even harder.

-Today, the National Forest System is struggling to live up to that mission and as Congress contemplates significant cuts to funding for natural resource conservation, this work is getting even harder.
 Given the current challenging fiscal situation, the future of these programs will continue to be uncertain in the upcoming years.
 These difficult financial times do require tough decisions, but federal spending on all land, water, ocean, and wildlife programs already comprise only about 1 percent of the federal budget.
 Congress must consider the impacts decisions being made in Washington D.C. will have on the wildlife and other natural resources upon which we all depend.